lindgrengroup/longitudinal_primarycare/adiposity/scripts/README.md

 ## MAIN ANALYSES

-### General
-1. **1_indiv_QC.R** - Following population QC, perform individual-level QC to remove observations causing large jumps (measured by fold-change), and only retain individuals with longitudinal measurements.
-2. **2_calculate_covariates.R** - Calculate individual-level phenotyping (baseline age, baseline BMI, follow-up years, etc.) and genotyping (array, PCs) covariates.
-3. **3a_split_test_train.R** and **3b_characterise_test_train.R** - Split the adiposity data into test (20%) and training data; characterise baseline covariates of the two datasets to check that the test set represents similar population to training.
-4. **4_format_data_for_models.R** - Combine covariates and adiposity longitudinal data into a single dataframe, then split by sex (F, M, both) for sex-specific and sex-combined analyses.

 ### Linear mixed models
-5. **5_apply_lmms.R** - Build linear mixed effects models for effect of time (from baseline measurement) on trait, allowing for fixed and random intercepts and slopes; adjust for covariates (sex and genetic PCs).
+1. **1_apply_lmms.R** and **1a** and **1b** - Build linear mixed effects models for effect of time (from baseline measurement) on trait, allowing for fixed and random intercepts and slopes; adjust for covariates (baseline age, age-squared, sex, genetic PCs, and data provider).
 Calculate best linear unbiased predictor (BLUP) as the fixed + random effect for each individual.
-6. **6_BLUP_distributions.R** - Plot BLUPs to check their distributions, and test for association of BLUPs with baseline covariates.
-7. **7_predictive_accuracy.R** - Predict from models to held-out test dataset and calculate mean squared error and mean absolute error of predictions.
+1(a) and 1(b) are visualisation tools to plot predictions from LMMs and distribution of BLUPs.

 ### Regression spline mixed models
 5. **5a_test_increasing_degrees.R** and **5b_apply_regression_models.R** - Run polynomial spline effects of age (fixed and random effect) for increasing degrees (1:10) and plot heatmap of fixed effect coefficients to determine number of degrees in final model.
 Once the polynomial degree is chosen (cubic), run natural cubic spline regression, adjusted for covariates, and save the random effect coefficients in each strata.